 • Central cancer.
 It is located in the main and lobar bronchi.

 • Aeripheral.
-This tumor develops from the small bronchi and bronchioles.
+This tumor develops from small bronchi and bronchioles.

-1. Small cell carcinoma (less common) is a very aggressive neoplasm, as it can very quickly spread throughout the body by metastasizing to other organs.
-As a rule, small cell carcinoma occurs in smokers, and at the time of diagnosis, 60% of patients have widespread metastasis.
+1. Small cell cancer (less common) is a very aggressive neoplasm, as it can very quickly spread throughout the body, metastasizing to other organs.
+As a rule, small cell cancer occurs in smokers, and by the time of diagnosis, 60% of patients have widespread metastasis.

 2. Non-small cell (80–85% of cases) – has a negative prognosis, combines several forms of morphologically similar types of cancer with a similar cell structure.